CsBigDataHub/working-with-vim/pages/recording.md

 <span class="sidenote">See `:help recording`</span>

-Recording in vim is similar to what other editors calls macros, it is a way to record and playback a set of commands.
-You record to a named register, in fact a recording is simply just that, saving the commands you type to the register.
+What other editors call macros, Vim calls recording.
+It is a way to record and playback a set of commands.
+A recording is simply saving the commands you type to a register.

-Using `qa` will start recording to named register `a`.
+Use `qa` to start recording to named register `a`.
 You will see in the bottom left corner `recording @a`.

-You now perform the actions you want, and then when done press `q` to stop recording.
+You now perform the actions you want, and when done press `q` to stop recording.

 Replay back the commands using `@a`, this replays everything you did while recording.